westerndigitalcorporation/RISC-V-Linux/README.md

 The build instructions are based on freedom-u-sdk setup only on Ubuntu 16.04.
 It may not work correctly if you are using your own toolchain.

-If you are using your own tool chain build, you can just compile the riscv-pk and riscv-linux separately and use the `bbl.bin` image.
+If you are using your own toolchain build, you can just compile the riscv-pk and riscv-linux separately and use the `bbl.bin` image.
 You should directly apply these patches on top of your tree as well instead of checkout procedure explained below.
 Here is commit head on which patches should be applied.